kassindornelles/lol-for-linux-installer/README.md

 ## Easy installation
-- Packages are made for Fedora, Ubuntu 22.04 LTS and Arch Linux, they are available in the [release page](https://github.com/kassindornelles/lol-for-linux-installer/releases)
+- Packages are made for Fedora, Ubuntu 22.04 LTS, Ubuntu 23.10 and Arch Linux, they are available in the [release page](https://github.com/kassindornelles/lol-for-linux-installer/releases)

+On Ubuntu 23.10 you need to enable i386 support by running `sudo dpkg --add-architecture i386`, `sudo apt update` and then install the .deb package (use gdebi if possible.)

 - If you want to build the packages yourself check the [Packaging repository](https://github.com/kassindornelles/lol-for-linux-installer-packages)

 ## Interface and options: